xyzerobtc/cyber-wellspring/README.md

 # cyber-wellspring
 Information and cyber security enterprise risk management is hard

-cyber wellspring will solve the problem with importing vulnerabilities from security tools and managing non-technical vulnerabilities reported by people around the organization
+Cyber Wellspring will solve the problem by managing risks, threats, and vulnerabilities from security tool source and adhoc incidents reported by people within the organization